Frequently Asked Questions

 A: No. Regular (weekly) vacuuming is the best care you can provide for your oriental rug.
 Vacuuming removes the dirt and grit that can sift down into the foundation of the rug and damage the fibers over time.
 Wet cleaning should only be done as needed, generally no more than every two or three years, and should be performed by a professional cleaning service that specializes in hand-knotted oriental rugs.

 Stickley has introduced a new rug cleaning product called Stickley Rug Cleaning Solution, which is non-toxic to family and pets and easy to use for spot removal.
 Please contact your Stickley retailer for more information.
 Always test any cleaning product on an inconspicuous area before using, and follow manufacturer’s instructions carefully.
-If you have a specific care question about your Stickley Designer Rug, please contact our craftspeople at email@example.com.
+If you have a specific care question about your Stickley Designer Rug, please contact our craftspeople via our contact form.

 Q: Why is my Stickley rug “shedding”?